Take a Look at Prayer from the Almighty’s Perspective

-In my post, The Implications of Omnipotence, I noted that there is nothing that an all-powerful God can’t do, yet, not every prayer is answered—at least not the way we think it should be.
+In the post, The Implications of Omnipotence, I noted that there is nothing that an all-powerful God can’t do, yet, not every prayer is answered—at least not the way we think it should be.
+Let’s consider how God answers prayer.

 - Maybe our request is contrary to God’s nature, such as, asking him to harm another person.